The Lancet OCTOBER 17, 2009

 Multicenter, UK

-Population Adults (18-65 years) with severe, potentially reversible respiratory failure defined by a Murray score ≥3.0 or uncompensated hypercapnia with pH <7.2 despite optimal conventional ventilation.
+Population Adults (aged 18-65 years) with severe but potentially reversible respiratory failure, defined by a Murray score ≥3.0 or uncompensated hypercapnia with pH <7.20 despite optimal conventional ventilation.

-Intervention Transfer to a specialist center for consideration of ECMO, including standardized ECMO protocols.
+Intervention Referral and transfer to a specialized tertiary center for consideration of ECMO and protocolized respiratory management.

 Comparator Continued conventional ventilatory management at the referring hospital.